CLUBFOOT

 - Deep heel crease; soft heel pad and overall wide front foot and smaller foot.

 A medical care professional usually notices if a child has a clubfoot at birth.
-In some cases, it can become detected before birth.
+In some cases, it can be detected before birth.
+Most children with clubfoot have no other complications, while in some cases clubfoot can have other conditions, like spina bifida.

 Clubfoot Diagnosis